-As a shopping editor expecting her first baby—here’s everything I’m getting to prepare for birth and beyond
+As an editor expecting her second baby—here’s everything I’d recommend to get for birth and beyond

 Consider this your comprehensive shopping list